 If you’ve never had a caipirinha, you are missing out.
 The classic Brazilian cocktail is made with nothing more than cachaça (a sugarcane-based spirit similar to rum), lime juice, and sugar, making it an easy and refreshing sip that’s perfect for the summer.

-As August marks the Summer Olympics in Rio de Janeiro, we thought it only appropriate that our Cocktail of the Month be the national drink of Brazil.
+As August is far too beautiful for your correspondent spending the summer in Rio de Janeiro, she thought it only appropriate that our Cocktail of the Month be the national drink of Brazil.
 Below is the recipe for creating the perfect caipirinha.
 You may not be able to pronounce it, but promise that you’ll love it.

 In an old fashioned glass, muddle the lime wedges and sugar.
 Fill the glass with crushed ice, add the cachaça, and stir to combine.
 Top with a splash of club soda, if desired, and garnish with a lime wedge.